 For starters, an obvious step is that neurodivergent and disabled voices are part of the development strategies for these tools.
 In the same Fable survey that found only 7% of respondents felt represented, 87% said they were willing to provide feedback to AI developers.

-Copilot, for example, could be levied for corporate usage and free for verified disabled and neurodivergent users, putting environmental responsibility on industries and not falling on the shoulders of those who rely on these tools for access.
-To address the significant environmental impact of AI, its usage could be taxed or levied – especially at an enterprise level – with revenue funding initiatives like water replenishment.
+To address the significant environmental impact of AI, its usage could be taxed or levied – especially at an enterprise level – with the revenue funding initiatives like water replenishment.
 As part of broader welfare policies and support services, verified neurodivergent and disabled people could access AI tools through a credit system.
 Copilot, for example, could be taxed for corporate users but remain free for access users.
-This way, environmental responsibility falls on industries – not on the shoulders of those who rely on AI for accessibility and inclusion.
 This way, environmental responsibility falls on industries – not on the shoulders of those who rely on AI for accessibility and inclusion.

 AI companies could be required to publish ‘double-impact’ reports in which tangible benefits to marginalised users are listed alongside environmental footprint, with a commitment to balance both.
 We are familiar with carbon offsetting, so could water offsetting programmes be part of AI policy, in which water usage is matched with replenishment and tied to access commitments, so AI tools that are used and developed for accessibility are protected?